-How do I get photographic prints or slides of Museum images?
-The Special Collections department of the Library has a large collection of photographic images available for educational, publication and broadcast use.
-All usage requests for Museum images should be emailed to the Special Collections department at firstname.lastname@example.org.
-More information on how to submit your request may be found at the Library's Special Collections site.
+How do I get digital scans of Museum images?
+The Special Collections department of the Library has a large collection of photographic images available for publication, broadcast, exhibition, or educational use.
+More information on how to submit your request may be found at Reproduction and Licensing.
 Please be aware that some images may not be available for use.

 Does the Library appraise books?
 The Library staff does not evaluate materials for the purpose of establishing their market value or value for tax purposes.
 For such information, you may wish to consult the Antiquarian Booksellers' Association of America website.